 D.8.
-(Added April 17, 2020): May an employer ask employees now if they will need reasonable accommodations in the future when they are permitted to return to the workplace?
+(Added April 17, 2020; UPDATED SEPT.
+8, 2020): May an employer ask employees now if they will need reasonable accommodations in the future when they are permitted to return to the workplace?

 Yes.
-Employers may ask employees with disabilities to request accommodations that they believe they may need when the workplace re-opens.
-Employers may begin the "interactive process"-the discussion between the employer and employee focused on whether the impairment is a disability and the reasons that an accommodation is needed.
+Employers may inform the workforce that employees with disabilities may request accommodations in advance that they believe they may need when the workplace re-opens.
+This is discussed in greater detail in Question G.6.
+If advance requests are received, employers may begin the "interactive process" - the discussion between the employer and employee focused on whether the impairment is a disability and the reasons that an accommodation is needed.
+If an employee chooses not to request accommodation in advance, and instead requests it at a later time, the employer must still consider the request at that time.